theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - The `Username` block returns the 3DS's nickname, and the Wii U's current Mii name.
 - The `Touching __?` block uses simpler box collision, which may lead to projects working incorrectly.
-- The `Stop 'All'` block brings you back to the Project menu.
+- The `Stop 'All'` block brings you back to the project menu.

 ## Limitations

 As this is in a very work in progress state, you will encounter many bugs, crashes, and things that will just not work.

 **List of Known Limitations:**
-- If any vector image contains text, the text will not show up.
+- Text will not show up on vector images containing it.
-- Extensions (eg: pen and music extensions) are not yet supported.
+- Extensions (e.g. pen and music extensions) are not yet supported.
-- Some blocks may lead to crashing/unintended behavior (please open an issue if you know a block that's causing problems.)
+- Some blocks may lead to crashing/unintended behavior (Please open an issue if you know of a block that's causing problems).
+- Performance is poor when using many (~30+) clones (memory management issue).
-- **[Wii and Switch]** Cloud Variables aren't currently supported but likely will be in the future.
+- **[Wii, Switch, Vita]** Cloud Variables aren't currently supported, but likely will be in the future.
 - **[Wii, Wii U, GameCube, Switch]** The first controller connected will be the only one that will work.
-- **[Wii]** If You're using a PAL Wii, you must use 50hz.
+- **[Wii]** If you're using a PAL Wii, you must use 50Hz.
 - **[GameCube]** Cloud Variables will not be supported.
 - **[GameCube]** The GameCube has very little memory, so try to keep projects small.
 - **[3DS]** Performace is poor when lots of blocks are running at once.
 - **[3DS]** If you have a bunch of large images, some may not load.
 - **[3DS]** Some vector images will appear bigger than they should.
+- **[Vita]** Back touch will not be supported.

 ## Unimplimented blocks

-- All say and think blocks.
+- All say and think blocks
-- Most Costume Effects.
+- Most costume effects;
-	- Only the `Ghost` costume effect is supported.
+	- Only the `Ghost` costume effect is supported
-- Show/hide list.
+- Show/hide list
-- When loudness > ___.
+- When loudness > ___
-- All Color touching blocks.
+- All color touching blocks
-- Loudness.
+- Loudness

 ## Roadmap

 ### Runtime

-- Bug fixing and Scratch Parity.
+- Bug fixing and Scratch parity
-- Get all blocks working.
+- Get all blocks working
-- Pen support.
+- Pen support
-- Support most TurboWarp extensions ([#210](https://github.com/NateXS/Scratch-Everywhere/pull/210)).
+- Support most TurboWarp extensions ([#210](https://github.com/NateXS/Scratch-Everywhere/pull/210))

 ### Wii U

-- Dual screen support.
+- Dual screen support
-- Improved controller support (multiple controllers.)
+- Improved controller support (multiple controllers)

 ### Wii

-- Cloud Variable support.
+- Cloud Variable support

+### Vita

+- Cloud variable support (compiling with cloud variables enabled currently makes the app crash on startup)

 ### Other

-- Download projects from the Scratch website.
+- Download projects from the Scratch website

 ## Installation

+Scratch Everywhere! is Homebrew software and requires a hacked/modded console.
-There are 2 methods to install the runtime.
+There are two methods to install the runtime:
-- Download the release or nightly build (easy.)
+- Download the release or nightly build (easy), or
-- Build the file yourself (harder.)
+- Build the file yourself (harder)

 > [!NOTE]
-> Nightly builds are significantly more unstable than releases and should probably only be used if you are instructed to do so in a bug report.
+> Nightly builds are significantly more unstable than releases and should probably only be used if you are instructed to do so in a bug report or you know exactly what using nightlies implies.

 ### Get up and running for 3DS